About

 He has also managed and overseen management of a wide variety of business for some of the world's leading recording & theatrical artists, their companies, subsequent estates and related philanthropic efforts.

-His company, FreeV's Sub Registry - Intellectual Property Management, (part of FreeV's web services portfolio), is a leading branding & intellectual property advisor/manager for several leading entertainment artists & media companies in the world.
+He is a intellectual property advisor/manager for several leading entertainment artists & media companies in the world.
 Greg's first client was Michael Jackson's company MJJ Productions and his subsequent estate.
 Shortly after securing MJJ as a client, Greg picked up clients including Godfather of Soul, James Brown, Warner Bros.
 Records and several of their acts.
-Prior to getting MJJ as a client, all of the prospects who Greg approached turned him down, including Eric Clapton, Whitney Houston and several others.
+Prior to getting his very first client, MJJ, all of the prospects who Greg approached turned him down, including Eric Clapton, Whitney Houston and many many others.
 But within a short period after MJJ became his client, Greg secured Eric Clapton, Eric Clapton's Crossroads Guitar Festival, Whitney Houston (and her subsequent estate), Clint Eastwood, Samuel L. Jackson, supermodel Carol Alt and dozens of others as long times clients, where he has served as the sole administrator of key IP assets for nearly three decades.
-Past clients include Godfather of Soul James Brown, Melissa Etheridge, Luther Vandross, Dave Koz, Warner Bros.
+Past clients include Godfather of Soul James Brown, Jack Nicholson, Lee Michaels, Jessica Biel, Lezza Gibbons, Melissa Etheridge, Luther Vandross, Dave Koz, Warner Bros.
 Records, Glass Jaw, Warner Bros.
 Studios, and many others.
+His mantra to struggling entrepreneurs is, "Don't give up on yourself, no matter how hard it gets.
+If you can conceive it, you can achieve it!"

 Greg enjoys spending as much time as possible each year in mastermind sessions with exemplary entrepreneurs, executives, creative artists and inspired individuals across several industries.